dekemvrios/phpbreaker/README.md

     } catch (ExceptionInterface $e){
         echo $e->getMessage();

-        // you can get a representation of the exception as array, containing an array and debug entry
+        // you can get a representation of the exception as array, containing an error and a debug entry
         // $e->toArray();

         // same representation as before but in json format